-T-MODE understands that plans change, and it’s not fair to penalize somebody who pre-registers then isn’t able to make it to the convention.
+T-MODE understands that plans change and that you may no longer be able to attend.
 At the same time, pre-registration numbers help with ordering membership materials, so providing refunds to last-minute cancellations and no-shows makes the convention more expensive for everyone.
-Hoping to find a balance, we’ve come up with a fairly generous policy to help accommodate pre-registered members whose plans change.
+Hoping to reach a happy medium, we’ve come up with a fairly generous policy to help accommodate pre-registered members whose plans change.

-If you can’t attend in 2013 but a friend would like to take your place, email firstname.lastname@example.org with your name, the other person’s name/address/email, and a subject line of “T-MODE Registration Transfer,” and we’ll walk you through the transfer process.
+If you can’t attend, but would like a friend to take your place, email email@example.com with your name, the other person’s name/address/email, and a subject line of “T-MODE Registration Transfer.”
+We’ll walk you through the transfer process.

 - No refunds, rollovers, or transfers at or after the convention.

-Because T-MODE purchases membership materials in advance, any requests for refunds, rollovers, or transfers received after April 1, 2013 cannot be honored.
+Because T-MODE purchases membership materials in advance, any requests received after February 1, 2015 for refunds and after March 1, 2015 for rollovers or transfers will not be honored.

 - No refunds or rollovers for any level of Otaku Passport membership.

 Due to the limited quantities of Otaku Passport, Otaku Passport Plus and Otaku Passport Premier memberships, they are not eligible for refund or rollover.
-They may be transferred if the request is received by April 1, 2013.
+They may be transferred if the request is received by the transfer deadline date.